wendahere/JAWS/Sean.md

 # Week 17
 I did soldering of the power circuit this week and have finished it!
 I tested out the circuit and it functioned well.
-It charges the batteries and it also outputs 8
+It charges the batteries and it also outputs 8V!
+I need to make some modifications to the power circuit as I feel that there would be problems with the charging and also have

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1MDE2MzU0MCwxNjA1NzgxODAxLC04MT
+eyJoaXN0b3J5IjpbLTc4MTc1MjkxNiwxNjA1NzgxODAxLC04MT
 I2OTY3NjQsNTMxMjc2NDg4LC0xODEzNzAzMjQyLC01NjQ1NDM3
 OSwxMTU4MzIxOTc1LC0xMjQzNDEwNDI0LC0xMzk2OTU4MzA5LC
 0xMTcyMTg0ODE5LC0xNzY4OTk5NTcyLC00Mjc1Nzc0MzksOTI2